datacenter/ACI-Pre-Upgrade-Validation-Script/docs/docs/validations.md

 !!!
 Tip
     When a match rule reference with `missing-target` is present for a route map with type **Match Prefix AND Routing Policy** prior to the upgrade and prior to the fix of CSCwx11570, the corresponding route-map context is not functioning.
 However, the fact that it has not been functioning without any operational impact indicates that the route map context may not be needed in the first place.
 If you remove the match rule reference with `missing-target`, a new route-map sequence will be deployed based on other match conditions which may or may not be needed.
 Thus, it is important for you to check the original intent of the route-map context and decide how to resolve it.
 If the route-map context is not needed in the first place, you would need to remove the entire route-map context instead of just removing the match rule reference with `missing-target`.

+### L3Out Loopback IP Overlap with L3Out Interfaces

+When a loopback IP address in an L3Out is overlapping with a subnet of L3Out interfaces on the same leaf in the same VRF, only one of them (loopback or L3Out interface) is deployed even though the configuration is allowed without any faults.
+As a result, after an upgrade, what's deployed out of the two may change, and traffic may suddenly stop working after an upgrade because the interface that used to be deployed prior to the upgrade may be replaced with the other one.

+In an L3Out, there are two ways to configure a loopback IP:

+1. Use Router ID as Loopback IP Address.
+2. Configure an explicit loopback iP address that may be different from the router ID.

+Both options are configured under `Tenant > L3Out > Logical Node Profile > (node ID)` in the APIC GUI.

+This script checks both options to see if any of them is overlapping with the subnet configured as the L3Out interfaces under `Tenant > L3Out > Logical Node Profile > Logical Interface Profile` in the APIC GUI.

+Note that the overlap may happen across different L3Outs.
+For example, the loopback IP address is configured on `L3Out 1` on `node-101` in `VRF A` while the L3Out interface with the overlapping subnet is configrued on `L3Out 2` on the same node and the same VRF.

+!!! tip
+    There are other overlapping configurations like overlaps between an L3Out loopback IP address and a BD subnet.
+Those are, however, covered by a fault (F1425), which is validated by another check - [BD Subnets (F1425 subnet-overlap)][f13].

+!!! tip
+    The enhancement (CSCwa48038) was made on APIC to prevent users from doing this conflicting configuration in the first place.
+However, if the user already had this conflicting configuration, and proceeded with an upgrade from an older version to the version with the enhancement, the conflicting configuration remains there with the remaining risk of uncertainty where we don't know which interface will be deployed after the next upgrade.

+!!! example
+    Alternative to the APIC GUI, you can also check these objects for the loopback IP addresses or L3Out Interface subnets via API.

+    **Use Router ID as Loopback Address** in the APIC GUI corresponds to the object `l3extRsNodeL3OutAtt` with `rtrIdLoopBack` set to `yes`.
+    In this example, `node-103` is configured with a loopback IP `10.0.0.3` via L3Out `BGP` in tenant `TK`.

+    ```
+    admin@f1-apic1:~> moquery -c l3extRsNodeL3OutAtt | egrep 'dn|rtr'
+    dn             : uni/tn-TK/out-OSPF/lnodep-IPv4/rsnodeL3OutAtt-[topology/pod-1/node-103]
+    rtrId          : 10.0.0.3
+    rtrIdLoopBack  : no
+    dn             : uni/tn-TK/out-BGP/lnodep-IPv4/rsnodeL3OutAtt-[topology/pod-1/node-103]
+    rtrId          : 10.0.0.3
+    rtrIdLoopBack  : yes
+    ```

+    Configuring an explicit loopback IP address is done via the object `l3extLoopBackIfP` which is optionally configured under `l3extRsNodeL3OutAtt` when `l3extRsNodeL3OutAtt.rtrIdLoopBack` is set to `no`.

+    ```
+    admin@f1-apic1:~> moquery -c l3extLoopBackIfP | egrep 'dn|addr'
+    addr         : 10.0.0.103
+    dn           : uni/tn-TK/out-BGP2/lnodep-IPv4/rsnodeL3OutAtt-[topology/pod-1/node-103]/lbp-[10.0.0.103]
+    ```

+    Note that you need to get the corresponding VRF from the parent L3Out to see which VRF these loopbacks are deployed.

 ### ISIS Redistribution Metric for MPod/Msite